 Refusal-Direction Abliteration & Constitutional-Classifiers++ Pipeline

-A research pipeline that (1) locates and removes the internal "refusal direction" of Falcon3-1B-Instruct at inference time — no weights are edited or saved — and (2) puts a lightweight, two-stage Constitutional Classifiers++-style safety net back in front of the now-compliant model, so the same behaviour that was ablated at the activation level can be re-caught before it ever reaches a user.
+A research pipeline that (1) locates and removes the internal "refusal direction" of an instruction-tuned LLM at inference time — no weights are edited or saved — and (2) evaluates a lightweight, two-stage Constitutional Classifiers++-style safety net over the same prompts, so the behaviour that was ablated at the activation level can be re-caught before a request ever reaches a model.
+The safety net is an external guard running on a clean model instance — it screens the prompt, not the ablated model's output; see §8.3.

 Everything here is runtime-only: one model is loaded once, and ablation is toggled on/off via forward hooks.
-The project exists to study how refusal is represented inside a small instruction-tuned model, and whether a cheap activation probe can defend against the very technique used to defeat it.
+The project exists to study how refusal is represented inside an instruction-tuned model, and whether a cheap activation probe can defend against the very technique used to defeat it.

 Responsible use.
 This is a defensive AI-safety research artifact — see Responsible Use / Ethical Note before running or extending it.